Azure/azure-storage-fuse/README.md

 ## Un-Supported Scenarios
 - Blobfuse2 does not support overlapping mount paths.
 While running multiple instances of Blobfuse2 make sure each instance has a unique and non-overlapping mount point.
 - Blobfuse2 does not support co-existance with NFS on same mount path.
 Behaviour in this case is undefined.
-- For block blob accounts, where data is uploaded through other means, Blobfuse2 expects special directory marker files to exist in contianer.
-In absense of this few file operations might not work.
+- For block blob accounts, where data is uploaded through other means, Blobfuse2 expects special directory marker files to exist in container.
+In absence of this few file operations might not work.
 For e.g. if you have a blob 'A/B/c.txt' then special marker files shall exists for 'A' and 'A/B', otherwise opening of 'A/B/c.txt' will fail.
   Once a 'ls' operation is done on these directories 'A' and 'A/B' you will be able to open 'A/B/c.txt' as well.
 Possible workaround to resolve this from yoru container is to either create the directory marker files manually through portal or run 'mkdir' command for 'A' and 'A/B' from blobfuse.
 Refer [me](https://github.com/Azure/azure-storage-fuse/issues/866)